General Information & Description

 Because squirrels are shy, you can just shoo them away.
 However, they can do considerable damage to your farm.
-One way to protect your fowl is to predator-proof your coop.
-Electrified wire fences are almost always a sure solution for small animal predators.
-If you can train large guard dogs like Rottweilers or Dobermans (which are also potential chicken predators if left untrained) to protect your fowls, they can frighten away squirrels, raccoons, foxes and bobcats if you happen to live near densely forested areas.
+Squirrels love eating chicken eggs and poultry feed, so collect eggs frequently and store feed in secure, preferably metal, storage cans for feed.
+The best way to prevent losses is to predator-proof your coop as best you can to keep these animals out.
+Electric fences are almost always a sure solution for small animal predators.
+If you can train large guard dogs like Rottweilers or Dobermans (which are also potential chicken predators if left untrained) to leave chickens alone protect your fowls instead, they can frighten away squirrels, raccoons, foxes and bobcats if you happen to live near densely forested areas.
 The rest is often a matter of ensuring that there are no weak spots in your chicken coops that will invite squirrels in to steal your eggs.
 Keep in mind, however, that squirrels often steal eggs as a last resort.
-You can also poison your chicken feed, but you will have to ensure that no other pet or animal becomes an unsuspecting victim.
+A very effective method of dealing with problem squirrels is by setting a trap.

 For more discussions on squirrels and how to deal with them visit the Predators and Pests section of the forum.

 Squirrel - Chicken Pests - How To Protect Your Chickens From Squirrels

 Because they are a member of the rodent family, squirrels are known to prey on small snakes, birds, young chickens, fellow rodents, and lizards.